davebdev/project01/README.md

-# Stack's On!
+# Spell Checkers!

-Stack's On! is a game played against the computer.
+Spell Checkers! is a game played against the computer.
 Loser (or computer, if first go) starts with the first letter, then the computer gets to add a letter, and each player takes turns to add letters until a word is made.
 Whoever finishes the word gets the points.

 ## Plan